Everbeing 4-Point Probe

 This tool is based on a Cascade Summit 9600 probe station on top of a Kinetic Systems 1201 vibration-isolation table.
 The probe station is equipped with two Cascade 103-754 x-y-z-θ probe positioners, a Mitutoyo 378-134-4 microscope (with long working distance and a built-in TV camera), and a 6"-diameter microchamber and thermal chuck (−50 to 200 °C).
 The thermal chuck is controlled by a Temptronic TPO3000 ThermoChuck system.

 The tool is based on an MPI TS2000-IFE 200-mm automated probe station with micron precision.
-The tool includes two RF probes, a microscope, a digital camera, and a thermal chuck with temperature control between -60°C and +200 °C. The probes, the microscope, and the chuck are all automatically controlled in x, y, and z directions with optical feedback.
-The RF signal is provided by an Anritsu ME7838G vector network analyzer capable of a single sweep from 70 kHz to 220 GHz.
+In the standard configuration, the tool includes two RF probes of GSG, GSSG or GSGSG types, a microscope, a digital camera, and a thermal chuck with temperature control between -60°C and +200 °C. Other DC and RF probes may be added.
+The probes, the microscope, and the chuck are all automatically controlled in x, y, and z directions with optical feedback.
+The RF signal is provided by an Anritsu 4-Port ME7838G vector network analyzer capable of a single sweep from 70 kHz to Fig. 2.

 The Zyvex S-100 Nanoprobes are installed on the Zeiss Ultra-55 SEM and operate under vacuum during imaging or with the beam blanked.
 The S-100 consists of four individually controlled nanoprobes which can be placed with a precision of five nanometers.
 The probes have a minimum tip radius of fifty nanometers for precision measurements, but larger probes are available for MEMS or other applications requiring more robust tips.